A white-knuckle drive to Berthoud Pass in Colorado

-Berthoud Pass is a high mountain pass at an elevation of 3.446m (11,307ft) above the sea level, located in Clear Creek County, in the U.S. state of Colorado.
-The pass is located west of Denver.
+Berthoud Pass is a high mountain pass at an elevation of 3.446m (11,307ft) above the sea level, located on the boundary of Clear Creek and Grand counties, in the U.S. state of Colorado.

 How long is Berthoud Pass?

-Located in the Rocky Mountains of central Colorado, the road to the summit is paved.
+The road to the summit is totally paved.
 It’s called U.S. Highway 40.
-The pass sits on the way from the historic town of Empire (Clear Creek County) to Winter Park (in Grand County).
-It’s 38.62km (24mi long).
+The pass is 75.15km (46.7 miles) long running from the historic town of Empire (in Clear Creek County) to Granby (the most populous municipality in Grand County).

 Who is Berthoud Pass named after?